⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 28.32 | The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past year, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 28.57 | Measures the current share price relative to the company's trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of past earnings. |

-| Price/Book (MRQ) | 15.06 | The Price-to-Book ratio compares the market value of a company to its book value, indicating how much investors are willing to pay for each dollar of book value, reflecting asset valuation. |
+| Price/Book (MRQ) | 16.37 | Compares the stock's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets. |

-| EV/EBITDA | 20.02 | Enterprise Value to EBITDA measures a company's total value relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures. |
+| EV/EBITDA | 20.86 | Measures the total value of the company (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |